-This type of performance art is quite special to see as its earliest days originate to 12th-century Vietnam, and it has been passed and carried through the centuries.
+This type of performance art is quite remarkable to see as its earliest days originate to 12th-century Vietnam, and it has been passed and carried through the centuries.

 Being close to the ocean always brings on the good vibrations, and what better way to end your day than hitting the town?
 Let your hair down at some of Danang’s finest and most happening nightclubs.

 Don’t let its name fool you, New Phương Đông Club (also called the New Oriental Nightclub) is in no way a newbie.
 In fact, they’ve been around for so long that they’re one of Vietnam’s oldest clubs.
 Boasting three levels of fun, dance the night away at Sky36 — quickly becoming Danang’s crowd-pleaser among locals, expats and travelers.